vv111y/git-clipboard/README.md

 - Creates a branch `clip/<bundle-base-name>` from the bundle's first head
 - If --merge/--squash/--rebase is given, merges into the current branch (or --branch)
 - Cleans up a temporary remote used for fetching from the bundle
+- Merges allow unrelated histories by default (you can still dry-run to preview conflicts first)

 ### Ref selection